DNM1008/Dots/README.md

 on the bar) or hit Super + Backspace and you should have a dunst notification that quotes a quote from fortune

+If you just want the Qtile config, have a look at my [Qtile config](https://github.com/DNM1008/Qtile-config)

 ## Credits
 [DistroTube](https://gitlab.com/dwt1)